feiqi3/rayTracer/README.md

 Barycentric coordinate
 .JPG writing based on STBI
 Texture mapping
+New render queue
+Multithreading support

 TO DO:
 Light
 Sky box
-.obj file loading
+.obj file loading(Still have bugs and low efficiency)
-New render queue
-Multithreading support

 Importance sampling

 NO plan for:The randome scene.